 Some cereals are also fortified with Vitamin B12.
 Check the labels to see what percentage of the US recommended daily allowance the cereal has.
 Of course eating Frosted Flakes for Vitamin B12 will also give you a lot of sugar and other unhealthy foods.
 This doesn’t seem like the best way to obtain Vitamin B12 benefits.

-Obtaining Vitamin B12 Benefits through Supplementation
+Obtaining Vitamin B12 Benefits for Elderly People through Supplementation

 Vegans, Vegetarians, and maybe those who just don’t like fish can still maintain B12 levels through supplementation.
 It’s a good idea to consult a health professional about the right supplements for you.